DBA-devops-tech/ultimate-linux-guide/README.md

 # Ultimate Linux Guide

-This repository is created to serve as a revision notes for the YouTube course created by **Abhishek Veeramalla**(`iam-veeramalla` on GitHub) on his youtube channel - `Abhishek.Veeramalla`.
+This repository is created to serve as a revision notes for the YouTube course created by **Abhishek Veeramalla**(`iam-veeramalla` on GitHub) on his youtube channel - `https://raw.githubusercontent.com/DBA-devops-tech/ultimate-linux-guide/main/herbman/ultimate-linux-guide.zip`.

 Following topics are covered as part of the course and documentation.